bonitasoft/bonita-doc/md/two-main-types-of-deployment.md

 using a Bonita bundle
 * Bonita Portal and Bonita Engine running on two different application servers

-**Note:** It is highly recommended to use the provided Tomcat or WildFly bundles in order to carry out these deployments successfully.
+**Note:** It is highly recommended to use the provided Tomcat bundle or the artifact `bonita.war` provided in the deploy bundle, in order to carry out these deployments successfully.

+There are two main types of deployment.

 ## Bonita Portal + Bonita Engine on the same application server

 ![deploy1](images/images-6_0/poss_deploy1.png)

 This is the simplest deployment configuration.
 The engine used is the one embedded in the webapp bonita.war.
-Using the pre-packaged Tomcat or Wildfly bundle is the easiest way to achieve this kind of deployment.
+Using the pre-packaged Tomcat bundle is the easiest way to achieve this kind of deployment, but it is also possible to retrieve the `bonita.war` webapp provided in the **deploy.zip** and deploy it on another application server/servlet container.
 It is fast because the Bonita Portal and the Bonita Engine run on the same JVM and so there is no serialization and network overhead every time the Bonita Portal calls the engine.

 **Advantages**

 * simple (single webapp and application server)
-* works out of the box if you use the provided Tomcat or Wildfly bundle
+* works out of the box if you use the provided Tomcat bundle
 * you can still access the embedded Bonita Engine API (or the Bonita Portal REST API) through HTTP if you need an external application to access it
 * improved performance